ordinators/ordinator/CONFIGURATION.md

   - You can edit the script using `ordinator bootstrap --edit --profile <name>`
 - `enabled` (bool): Whether this profile is active.
 - `description` (string, optional): Description of the profile.
 - `created_on` (string, optional): ISO 8601 timestamp of when the age key was created or last rotated.
 Used for key rotation reminders.
-Set automatically by Ordinator.
+Set automatically by Ordinator during interactive key setup or manual key generation.
 - `exclude` (array of strings): Glob patterns for files or directories to exclude for this profile (overrides or adds to global exclusions).

 ## Bootstrap Scripts